Yangyi-Chen/yangyi-chen.github.io/index.md

 # Bio
 I'm a third-year CS Ph.D.
 Candidate at UIUC.
-I'm advised by Prof. [Heng Ji](http://blender.cs.illinois.edu/hengji.html) and I also collaborate with Prof. [Hao Peng](https://haopeng-nlp.github.io/).
+I'm advised by Prof. [Heng Ji](http://blender.cs.illinois.edu/hengji.html).
+I also collaborate with Prof. [Hao Peng](https://haopeng-nlp.github.io/) and Prof. [Tong Zhang](https://tongzhang-ml.org/).
 I work on **scalable foundation models**, aiming to establish fundamental approaches to address the following challenges:
 - **Predictable Scaling**: The scaling laws that can reliably predict the development of foundation models.
 - **Scalable Modeling**: The model architectures and training recipes for multimodality that can transform increasing compute and data into sustained performance gains without hitting any bottleneck.